 Jump to navigation

-Please note: Our Manchester office is moving on the 24th July 2017.
+Please note: Our Manchester office has relocated.
 Our new address is StreetGames, 61 Mosley Street, 4th Floor Woolwich House, Manchester.
 M2 3HZ.

 Valleys Gymnastics Academy (VGA) has captured a new audience in the South Wales valleys by introducing Freestyle sessions – a combination of Parkour, Freerunning and Gymnastics, attracting youngsters that wouldn’t normally take part in the sport.